Skip to main content

 Featured

-Do aur Do Pyaar opens with a line where love is being compared to toothpaste?
+Do Aur Do Pyaar opens with a line where love is being compared to toothpaste?
 Yes, the one which we use every day and yet has little importance in our tedious life.
 It says the more you squeeze it the more you get of it.
 It reminded me of the days when I didn't take brushing more seriously.

 The romantic film introduces us to two couples Kavya Ganeshan (Vidya Balan), Vikram Sehgal ( Senthil Ramamurthy), and Anirudh Banerjee (Pratik Gandhi) and Nora (Illeana D'cruz).
 It is a drama about extramarital affairs not one but two.
 It may seem like a normal Bollywood drama but instead, it is a love that dares to throw a couple apart but forces them to be themselves.